firepol/crypto-websockets/README.md

 # Cryptows

 A Java program to subscribe to cryptocurrency exchanges websockets and save order books in real time.
-A project based on [xchange-stream](https://github.com/bitrich-info/xchange-stream).
+A project based on [xchange-stream](https://github.com/bitrich-info/xchange-stream) and using [OrmLite](http://ormlite.com/) for the database persistency.

 ## Supported exchanges